AXIOMPHARMACEUTICALS

 Overview

 Semax is a synthetic heptapeptide derived from adrenocorticotropic hormone (ACTH) fragment 4-10, originally developed in Russia for stroke recovery.
-It achieves enhanced CNS penetration through direct transport via olfactory epithelium and trigeminal nerves, bypassing the blood-brain barrier.
+It achieves CNS penetration through direct transport via olfactory epithelium and trigeminal nerves, bypassing the blood-brain barrier.

 Rapidly increases BDNF levels, modulates dopaminergic and serotonergic systems, and achieves direct brain delivery through olfactory transport with 0.093% blood-brain barrier penetration (vs 0.01% IV).